 Can you use dog shampoo on cats?
 A vet's guide to safe cat shampoo alternatives

-Can you use dog shampoo on cats
+Ever wondered if you can use dog shampoo on cats?
+Let’s find out!

 If your cat has come home filthy and you’ve never bathed a cat before, you’re probably wondering whether you can use dog shampoo on cats, or if it’s bad for them.
 In fact, cat shampoo can be hard to find.
 It’s no secret that cats hate water, and generally we advise to avoid bathing cats as much as possible, so buying special cat shampoo might seem like a waste.